Apply for a Medical Cannabis Card in Ohio

 Recreational marijuana is illegal in Ohio.
 Only registered medical marijuana patients are allowed to possess and purchase cannabis.
 The possession limits are the same for the caregiver and the patient.
 With a single visit to the dispensary, you can purchase as much as 2.83 grams per day unit, also known as the Ohio Tenth.
 If you wish to purchase higher limits of medical marijuana, the Ohio law suggests that each patient and caregiver is allowed to get a 90-day supply, which is 8 ounces of Tier 1 flower (THC content up to 23% or less) and 5 and 1/10 ounces of Tier 2 flowers with less than 35% THC.

 It has to be kept in mind that these laws are subject to changes.
 So, make sure you check Ohio medical marijuana rules before walking up to a dispensary.
 As of now, vaping or smoking marijuana is not permitted in Ohio.
 Patients can consume marijuana in the form of tinctures, oils, lotions, edibles, tablets, etc. in addition to this, medical marijuana patients in Ohio must keep in mind that unlike other states marijuana cultivation is illegal in Ohio.
 More vitally, a medical marijuana card in Ohio is not equivalent to a medical prescription.
 Marijuana doctors in Ohio can only provide you with a recommendation letter that suggests cannabis use for a specific medical condition.

-Meet a health physician online and get approved to purchase medical cannabis conveniently.
+Meet licensed medical marijuana doctors online and get approved to purchase medical cannabis conveniently.

 Frequently Asked Questions

 If you have any questions or doubts regarding medical marijuana use, we have the answers and solutions to all your doubts.
 Our experts will help you understand the therapeutic benefits of cannabis, whether you require a weed card to handle your medical condition, and ensure availability to assist you in any matter that involves marijuana.

 Here’s How You Can Get an Ohio Medical Marijuana Card:

 - Fill a form online.
 It will only take a few minutes.